codsen/codsen/packages/string-strip-html/README.md

 ## Algorithm

-This program does not use AST's because we want to strip badly broken HTML which throws parsers.
-It does not use a parser, it works from lexer-level.
-Lexer or tokenizer is a standalone program or part of a program, responsible for character chunk identification.
+This program does not use AST's because we want to strip broken HTML or HTML mixed with other sources (which throws parsers).
+This program does not use a parser, it works from lexer-level (precisely speaking, it's a _scanerless_ parser algorithm).

 Good read on a subject: https://tomassetti.me/parsing-in-javascript/